 One for me happened in the middle of the show, when the band left the stage leaving just Schmit and his acoustic guitar.
 “I want to do this song for Glenn,” he said, a reference to the late Glenn Frey of the Eagles.
 “I sang backup on this song.”

 Schmit then went into a stripped-down acoustic version of “Peaceful Easy Feeling,” a song written by Jack Tempchin on which Frey sang the lead in the original 1972 Eagles version.
 The song made it to No. 20 on the U.S. Billboard Easy Listening chart and No. 22 on the U.S. Billboard Hot 100 singles chart.
-I would have thought it would charted higher.
+I would have thought it had charted higher.

 But people of a certain age know all the words to that song, and with Schmit – whose beautiful voice is still strong – singing lead vocals, the audience at Havana was able to provide a choir of backing vocals.
 While sing-a-longs can get unruly if the audience drowns out the lead vocalist, this version of “Peaceful Easy Feeling” provided a peaceful easy vibe that made a memorable concert moment for me.
 We collectively sounded pretty good backing Schmit on that song.